Gain an insight into the behaviours and attitudes that put health at risk and how to change these behaviours to promote

 Build relevant skills and experience

 Part-time work and volunteering during study all help to increase your job prospects when you graduate.
 Programmes such as Wellington Plus, Wellington International Leadership Programme (WILP) develop leadership skills and practical experience.
 Students who volunteer in the health sector can learn more about where they can apply their skills and develop valuable connections.
 The Student Wellbeing Awareness Team and leadership in the student support space, The Bubble at Victoria University of Wellington offer good opportunities to gain real-life experience in areas such as health promotion and mental health through peer support initiatives.

 Make career connections

-Making connections with individuals and groups during your degree can help your learn more about career opportunities.
-The New Zealand Psychological Society (NZPsS) offers free student membership to students studying Psychology at a post-graduate level.
+Making connections with individuals and groups during your degree can help you learn more about career opportunities.
+The New Zealand Psychological Society (NZPsS) offers free student membership to students studying Psychology at a postgraduate level.
 Networking associations such as the Wellington Chamber of Commerce , Wellington Young Professionals and the Victoria Students' Psychology Association offer various events and opportunities for networking.
-The Alumni as Mentors programme for final year students also helps enhance your connections and employability while studying.
+The Alumni as Mentors programme for final-year students also helps enhance your connections and employability while studying.